Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 long daysSince = ChronoUnit.DAYS.between(eventTimestamp, now);
 ```

-3) For each event ID in the map, search for scheduled events that have the same `startEventId`, where the `startDay` >= the `daysSince` value and `endDay` value is <= `daysSince`.
+3) For each event ID in the map, search for scheduled events that have the same `startEventId`, where the `startDay` <= `daysSince` and `endDay` >= `daysSince`.
 Scheduled activities that are keyed off of events that are not in the participant’s events are ignored.

 4) Once you have all these scheduled sessions assembled, remove any sessions where the `startTime` and `expiration` values define a local time window that is outside of the local time;